oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_flow_application_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>An Oracle Cloud Infrastructure URI of an archive (zip) file that may used to support the execution of the application.
-See https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/hdfsconnector.htm#uriformat</div>
+                                            <div>An Oracle Cloud Infrastructure URI of an archive.zip file containing custom dependencies that may be used to support the execution a Python, Java, or Scala application.
+See https://docs.cloud.oracle.com/iaas/Content/API/SDKDocs/hdfsconnector.htm#uriformat.</div>
                                             <div>This parameter is updatable.</div>
                                                         </td>
             </tr>